CVE-2025-43889 Overview

 Immediate Actions Required

-- Restrict network access to the DD OS management UI to authorized administrative subnets only
+- Restrict network access to the DD OS management UI to trusted administrative subnets only.

 Patch Information

-Dell released fixed versions through advisory DSA-2025-333.
-Administrators should consult the Dell Security Update DSA-2025-333 for the specific fixed version corresponding to each affected release branch and upgrade accordingly.
+Dell has published advisory DSA-2025-333 with fixed releases for affected Feature Release, LTS2024, and LTS2023 branches.
+Administrators should consult the Dell Security Update DSA-2025-333 for the specific fixed version applicable to their deployment.

 Workarounds

-- Place the DD OS management UI behind a VPN or jump host to eliminate untrusted network exposure until patches are applied
+- Place the DD OS management interface behind a VPN or jump host accessible only by authorized administrators.

-- Use network access control lists or firewall rules to limit inbound connections to the management interface to specific administrative IP addresses
+- Apply firewall rules and access control lists to limit inbound connections to the UI.

-# Example firewall restriction limiting DD OS UI access to an admin subnet
+# Example firewall rule restricting DD OS UI access to an admin subnet

 iptables -A INPUT -p tcp --dport 443 -j DROP